DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 ### Cluster

-So far, we just had a server and a client but if we want to apply this to a enterprise level, we will have most likely clusters and we apply the job to a cluster and not to a single server.
+So far, we just had a server and a client but if we want to apply this to a enterprise level, we will have most likely clusters and we will apply the job to a cluster and not to a single server.

 So, we will need 2 more instances.